-Fun fact: the analytics route can score you very high placements.
-What makes it even better is that there’s very less competition in this field.
+Fun fact: the analytics career path can score you relatively higher packages in the placements.
+What makes it even better is that there’s very little competition in this field.

 Finally, we move on to the last route.

-If you are a student with an innovative and bankable idea, you could very well be on your way to becoming one of the youngest entrepreneurs.
+If you are a school student with an innovative and bankable idea, you could very well be on your way to becoming one of the youngest entrepreneurs!

 Similarly, any undergraduate or postgraduate is just as capable as any other to begin a start-up.